pemsley/coot/trunk/rcrane/README.txt

 primarily intended for use when building theoretical models (i.e. when no electron density is available).
 Note that Rotamerize Without Density... is only available when running a version of Coot newer than r3728 (0.7-pre).

+USING RCRANE – EXTENDING AN EXISTING CHAIN

+To extend an existing chain, select Extend Chain… from the RCrane menu, then click on an atom in the nucleotide you wish to extend.
+RCrane will allow you to trace and build new nucleotides that extend the chain in either the 3' or 5' direction.
+If the new trace connects to an existing 5' or 3' terminus, clicking on Build Backbone will connect the new trace with the existing terminus.

 KEYBOARD SHORTCUTS